Tampa Bay Rowdies

 The Tampa Bay Rowdies are an American professional soccer team based in St. Petersburg, Florida.
 The club was founded in 2008 and first took the pitch in 2010.
 Since 2017, the Rowdies have been members of the USL Championship in the second tier of the American soccer pyramid.
 They formerly played in USSF Division 2 (in 2010) and the North American Soccer League (NASL) (from 2011 to 2016), which were also second-tier leagues.
 The Rowdies play their home games at Al Lang Stadium on St. Petersburg's downtown waterfront.

 The current club is a phoenix club of the original Tampa Bay Rowdies, who were active from 1975 until 1993, most notably in the original North American Soccer League.
-It shares its name, logo, and some of its club culture with the original club.
-The owners of the current club announced their intention to use the old Rowdies' trademarks at its introductory press conference in 2008.
-However, licensing issues forced the club to use the name FC Tampa Bay until December 2011, when it gained full rights to the Rowdies name and other intellectual property.
-The current Rowdies have always used the same green and yellow color scheme and "hoops" as the original team, even when they could not yet use the Rowdies name.
+The original owners of the current club announced their intention to use the old Rowdies' trademarks at their introductory press conference in 2008, but licensing issues forced the new club to use the name FC Tampa Bay until December 2011, when it gained full rights to the Rowdies name and other intellectual property.
+The current Rowdies have always used the same green and yellow color scheme and "hoops" as the original team and revived much of its club culture even before it could legally use the "Rowdies" name and other trademarks.

-The Rowdies captured the NASL championship in Soccer Bowl 2012, and their team shield includes two stars: one for their 2012 win and one for the 1975 Soccer Bowl championship won by the original Rowdies.
+The current Rowdies captured the NASL championship in Soccer Bowl 2012, and their team shield includes two stars: one for their 2012 win and one for the 1975 Soccer Bowl championship won by the original Rowdies.
 The club has had a long-standing rivalry with the Fort Lauderdale Strikers, with whom they have contested the Florida Derby since the original Rowdies and Strikers first met in 1977.
 The Rowdies were also named co-league champions in 2020 after winning the USL Regular Season title and Eastern Conference Championship, but the title game was canceled due to COVID-19.
 They were Eastern Conference Champions again in 2021, but lost in the title game.

-In October 2018, the Tampa Bay Rays, the area's Major League Baseball franchise, announced plans to purchase the Rowdies and assume control of Al Lang Stadium.
+In 2018, the owners of Major League Baseball's Tampa Bay Rays purchased the Rowdies and assumed control of Al Lang Stadium.
+When the Rays were sold to a new ownership group in 2025, the Rowdies were included as part of the sale.